-- For information on how to apply for unemployment benefits and to learn about COVID-19 specific benefits, visit the New Jersey Department of Labor and Workforce Development’s (NJDOL) website.
+For detailed information about how to apply and certify for unemployment benefits, visit the New Jersey Department of Labor and Workforce Development’s website.

 - To learn about paid sick and family leave benefits available to you, use the NJDOL Benefits Eligibility tool.

 - To apply for Supplemental Nutrition Assistance Program (SNAP) benefits, contact New Jersey's SNAP office.

 - To apply for Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) benefits, visit the U.S. Department of Agriculture’s (USDA) website.

 - Click here to find a local food bank near you, or call the USDA National Hunger Hotline at 1-866-3-HUNGRY/1-877-8-HAMBRE

 - To learn about homeowner and rental assistance available to you, visit the State of New Jersey website.

 - Contact information for free housing counseling in New Jersey can be found here.

 - Federal student loan payments are currently suspended, and interest is waived until January 31, 2021.
 To learn more, visit the U.S. Department of Education’s website.

 - Congress provided emergency funding to ensure students can still receive their free or reduced-price school meals during this time.
 Click here to learn how schools in your area are distributing meals.